Axway/open-banking-docs/content/en/docs/deployment/prerequisites.md

 * *Application*: Hosts all Axway Open Banking components:
     * Some components will have a Horizontal Pod Autoscaler to support the peak load (Axway recommends configuring a node autoscaler).
     * Most components, particularly API Gateway, require low latency.
-    * The typical components for production environment are:
+    * The typical components for the production environment are:

 | Application   | Component                             | Replicas  |
 |:------------- |:------------------------------------- |:--------- |